TPiazza21/StockTrader/retrievingData/README_data.md

 third_data.csv -- this file is from Thursday, December 13th, 10:02am, ran until about 3pm that day.
 Same info from second_data (i.e. same price info and same weather info)

+fourth_data.csv -- this file is from Friday, December 14th, 10:00am to about 3pm.
+Same info as previous 2 raw files

 Agent data:

 FROM FIRST_DATA.CSV (i.e. the agent runs, as if it was the same time as first_data.csv)